egetman/jes/readme.md

     @Bean
     public Offset offset() {
-        // you can use RedissonOffset if you use Redisson return new InMemoryOffset();
+        // you can use RedisOffset if you use Redis return new InMemoryOffset();
     }

     @Bean
     public Lock lock() {
-        // you can use RedissonReentrantLock if you use Redisson return new InMemoryReentrantLock();
+        // you can use RedisReentrantLock if you use Redis return new InMemoryReentrantLock();
     }